Topological perspective on bulk boundary thermodynamic equivalence: Topology of the CFT thermodynamics

 The results indicate that the zero of the component $\phi^{\Tilde{S}}$ of the vector field coincides with the critical point.
 In Figs.~\ref{fig:veccneutral} and~\ref{fig:vecccharged}, we present the distribution of the normalized vector field $n=(\phi^{\Tilde{S}}/|| \phi ||, \phi^{\Theta}/|| \phi ||)$ for the thermodynamics of the neutral and charged dual CFTs.

-From a topological perspective, it follows that the contour carries a nonzero topological charge if it encloses the critical point, and vanishes otherwise.
+From a topological perspective, it follows that the contour carries a nonzero topological charge if it encloses the critical point and vanishes otherwise.
 Since the vector field points outward at $\Theta=0$ and $\Theta=\pi$, the total topological charge associated with the thermodynamical critical point is determined by the behavior of the vector field at the lower boundary and at infinity in $x$, which correspond respectively to the lower and upper bounds of the entropy of the dual CFT.
 To evaluate the topological charge, we consider two contours, $C_5$ and $C_6$, for the thermodynamics of the neutral dual CFT, and $C'_5$ and $C'_6$ for the charged dual CFT.
 The corresponding results are displayed in Figs.~\ref{fig:WNCneutral} and~\ref{fig:WNCcharged}.
 Specifically, the topological charges for the contours $C_5$ or $C'_5$, which enclose the critical points $\text{CP}$ and $\text{CP}'$, are found to be $\mathcal{Q}_{\text{CP}}=1$.
 In contrast, the topological charge associated with $C_6$ and $C'_6$ vanishes, since these contours do not enclose a critical point.
 Therefore, the total topological charges corresponding to the thermodynamical critical point of both the neutral and charged dual CFT are $\mathcal{Q}_{\text{CP}}=1$.
 More importantly, the topological charges of the thermodynamics of the dual CFT coincide with those of the bulk thermodynamics~\cite{Jeon:2024yey}.